moccalatte/quickcart-v1/docs/00-project_blueprint.md

     - If paid, bot sends product content.
   - **[SALDO]**: Confirms/cancels payment with account balance.

-- **Flexible Navigation:**
+- **Flexible Navigation:** ✅ **IMPLEMENTED**
   Users can click any button at any time.
-The bot must context-switch to the new flow, discarding previous state if needed.
+The bot context-switches to the new flow using Redis session state atomically.
 No need to cancel before starting a new operation.
+Session state is managed in `src/core/redis.py` and handlers check/update state flexibly.

 ---